the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 The worst case is if the reel comes apart and spills the film after you have cut the canister off.
 If that should ever happen, then I suggest you put on your white gloves that you have put into the bag, close the reel, find the leading film edge and try again.
 It is possible to take you arms out of the bag without exposing your film to light.
 Your arms pass through two elastic rings.
 You can take one hand out of one ring and then use your other hand inside the bag to press down on this first ring to block out light and to allow you to withdraw your first hand.
 You can then do similar with the other hand.
 Note that if your arms are out of the bag then the elastic rings are not closed and probably letting light in.
 You can put a book on top to help keep the light out.
 I offer no guarantees on this.
 I have done this before successfully without exposing the film to light.
 Work calmly, patiently and accurately and you should never need to attempt it.

-# Mix the chemicals
+# In the lab - Mixing the chemicals

 There are two stages of chemical mixing.
 The first stage is done to make the reuseable chemistry, specifically the stopbath, the fixer and the wetting agent.
-In the second stage you need to make up fresh developer prior to use.
+In the second stage you need to make up fresh developer just prior to use.

 ## Reusable chemicals